netliferesearch/promptfinder/README.md

 # PromptFinder - AI Prompt Management Chrome Extension

 PromptFinder is a Chrome extension designed to help users efficiently manage, store, and discover AI prompts.
 It allows you to search, browse, add, and organize prompts for various AI tools (like ChatGPT, Midjourney, Claude, etc.).
-All your prompts are synced to the cloud using Firebase, allowing access across different Chrome browsers where you're signed in.
+All your prompts are synced to the cloud using Firebase, allowing access across different Chrome browsers where you\'re signed in.

 ## Key Features

 - **Cloud Synced Prompts:** Prompts are stored in Firebase Firestore, enabling synchronization and backup.
 - **User Accounts:** Supports Email/Password and Google Sign-In for personalized prompt management.
 - **CRUD Operations:** Add, edit, and delete your prompts.
+- **Comprehensive Prompt Deletion:** When a prompt is deleted, its associated subcollections (ratings, favoritedBy) are also removed via a Cloud Function.
 - **Comprehensive Prompt Details:** View title, description, full prompt text (with Markdown highlighting), category, tags, target AI tools, author, creation/update dates, usage count, and ratings.
 - **Code-Formatted Display:** Prompt text is displayed in a code block with syntax highlighting for Markdown.
 - **Truncation & "View More":** Long prompt texts are truncated by default with an option to expand.